 1. If You Are a Small Company

-If you have few seats to begin with, or have a staff between 3-15 people, Hot Desking, and the costs for new IT solutions and office re-builds might be too expensive for the expected gain of a workspace with greater flexibility along with greater collaborative opportunities.
+For smaller businesses with few seats, to begin with, and with a staff between 3-15 people, Hot Desking and the costs for new IT solutions and office rebuilds might be too expensive for the expected gain of a workspace with greater flexibility along with greater collaborative opportunities.

 2. If Your Work Requires Special Equipment

-Because Hot Desking revolves around sharing desks with other employees, it needs to be taken into consideration what equipment is needed for each part of the workforce.
-Some departments might require special computers, direct access to printers, drawing boards or more for their day-to-day work, and equipping all desks with these required tools might just cost a fortune.
+Because Hot Desking revolves around sharing desks with other employees, it needs to be considered what equipment is needed for each part of the workforce.
+Some departments might require special computers, direct access to printers, drawing boards, or more for their day-to-day work, and equipping all desks with these required tools might cost a fortune.
 In these cases, Hot Desking might be a cause for frustration for those who are dependent on it.

 3. If You Work Closely With Your Team And Need A Lot Of On-Site Collaboration

-Some departments might be highly dependent on close collaboration and because Hot Desking means swapping seats on a daily basis, these employee groups might experience loss in productivity and collaboration if they are not guaranteed seating next to each other or have a clear schedule where everyone is in the office at the same time.
-There are often team booking capabilities included in Hot Desking solutions on the market, but it can be worth thinking about how Hot Desking might affect groups that are highly dependent on close collaboration with certain team members.
+Some departments might be highly dependent on close collaboration.
+Because Hot Desking means swapping seats daily, these employee groups might experience a loss in productivity and collaboration if they are not guaranteed to sit next to each other or have an explicit schedule where everyone is in the office at the same time.
+There are often team booking capabilities included in Hot Desking solutions on the market, but it can be worth thinking about how Hot Desking might affect groups that are highly dependent on close collaboration with specific team members.

-These problems can however be solved if only one or two departments in your company faces these particular issues.
+However, these problems can be solved if only one or two departments in your company face these particular issues.
 Hot Desking can often be combined with fixed seating arrangements so that the people who need certain space or equipment can have that reserved for them on a fixed basis.

 How Does Hot Desking work?

-Firstly, Managers generally need to gain insights on how the employees view the concept of Hot Desking as a whole, valuate if it will be appreciated and if it will work with the general workflow within the company.
-Before adapting Hot Desking, Facility Managers together with HR and upper management generally work together to create a work plan that compasses all different aspects of this office change.
+Firstly, Managers generally need to gain insights into how the employees view the concept of Hot Desking as a whole, evaluate if it will be appreciated and if it will work with the general workflow within the company.
+Before adapting to Hot Desking, Facility Managers, HR, and upper management generally work together to create a work plan that encompasses all aspects of this office change.

 - How Many workspaces will be reduced?